caffeinalab/Ti.TuneGAReceiver/README.md

 # Ti.TuneGAReceiver

-This simple Titanium module declares a receiver that relays all the INSTALL_REFERRER intents to the Google Analytics and Tune SDK trackers.
+This simple Titanium module for Android declares a receiver that relays all the INSTALL_REFERRER intents to the Google Analytics and Tune SDK trackers.

 ## Usage

 - Install the Tune SDK official module (https://developers.tune.com/sdk/titanium-quick-start/) locally in your project (version 4.0.0).
-- Modify the module's manifest: remove the tag <receiver> completely.
+- Modify the module's manifest: remove the tag `<receiver>` completely.
 - Install your Google Analytics module of choice locally.
 We usually use Ti.GA (https://github.com/benbahrenburg/Ti.GA).
 - Install this module.
 - Add this lines to the `tiapp.xml` of your app: